 Do all you can to reduce your monthly expenses.
 Changing your lifestyle habits is a big part of this.
-If you often spend money on eating out or going to the movies, it is time to plan meals at home and to rent movies.
+If you often spend money on eating out or going to the movies, maybe it’s time to plan your meals at home and rent movies.

 Pay more than just the minimum monthly payment to help you slash interest and to reduce the amount of time it takes to pay it off.
 It certainly won’t hurt to contact creditors such as your credit card companies and ask if you can get on a repayment plan or a lower interest rate.
 You will be surprised to discover how many of them do offer such perks for their customers.